MarceloDJunior/MarceloDJunior/README.md

 # 👋 &nbsp;Hi there

 My name is Marcelo Dornelles Junior, I'm from Passo Fundo - Brazil and I love being a developer!<br>
-I'm a frontend and mobile developer and I'm currently working at Praxent.<br><br>
+I'm a full stack developer and I'm currently working as a software engineer at Praxent.<br><br>
-My main technologies are: React/React Native with Javascript/Typescript and I recently fell in love with Flutter ❤️<br><br>
+My main technologies are: React, React Native and Node Javascript/Typescript.<br><br>

 ## 🛠️ &nbsp;Stack